jessica-devilla/440-microbiome-and-metastasis/README.md

 - https://ftp.microbio.me/pub/cancer_microbiome_analysis/TCGA/
 - https://github.com/biocore/tcga

 The data contained in the data folder of this repo represents the normalized microbial abudance measurements for a range of cancer types (Kraken-TCGA-Voom-SNM-Plate-Center-Filtering-Data.csv) and corresponding metadata (Metadata-TCGA-Kraken-17625-Samples.csv).
 This data has been run through a pipeline called Kraken to allow for microbial taxonomy identification and Voom-SNM, a normalization and decontamination process.
-The result is a csv with values for microbial abundance for each species
+The result is a csv with values for microbial abundance for each species in log counts-per-million.

 ## Folder Structure